dod-ccpo/skel/README.md

     ./ata daemon

-# Run the server in dev mode and auto-reload if assets are changed
+# Run the server in dev mode and auto-reload.

-    morbo -w assets ./ata
+    morbo ./ata

 # Run the server in production mode

     hypnotoad ./ata

+# Save the data in a local file called ata-objects.frozen

+    ATA_PERSIST=1 ./ata daemon

 # Testing